Evaluating Latent Space Robustness and Uncertainty of EEG-ML Models under Realistic Distribution Shifts: Background Methods

-where $\mathcal{L}$ is a loss function.
 However, in representation learning (e.g., self-supervised learning), $f_\theta$ is first pretrained using a different objective to obtain a feature extractor $f_{\theta^*}$, which produces a latent embedding for a given input.
 Classification or regression heads $g_\phi(.)$ can then be trained using the latent embeddings keeping $f_{\theta^*}$ fixed, where the learning objective takes the following form.